Venue: Committee Room 1, East Pallant House. View directions

 (d) The procedure will then follow the Sub-Committee protocol and procedure note attached

-Cllr Taylor confirmed the entirety of the meeting would be held in public session (apart from when the AELSC retired to consider its decision) and therefore, there would be no requirement at any point to pass a resolution to exclude any press representatives or the public.
+Cllr McAra confirmed the entirety of the meeting would be held in public session (apart from when the AELSC retired to consider its decision) and therefore, there would be no requirement at any point to pass a resolution to exclude any press representative or the public.

-Cllr Taylor formally opened the hearing and introduced the members of the Sub-Committee and the officers present.
+Cllr McAra formally opened the hearing and introduced the members of the Sub-Committee and the officers present.

-Cllr Taylor confirmed the purpose of the hearing was to consider whether to grant a Premises Licence and to give consideration as to whether it is appropriate to attach conditions to ensure the statutory licensing objectives are promoted.
+Cllr McAra confirmed the purpose of the hearing was to consider whether to grant a Premises Licence and give consideration as to whether it would be appropriate to attach conditions or otherwise to ensure the licensing objectives are promoted

-Cllr Taylor confirmed that the Sub-Committee members had received and read the agenda papers for the hearing and therefore there was no requirement to iterate evidence which had previously been submitted.
+Cllr McAra confirmed that the Sub-Committee members had received and read the agenda papers for the hearing and therefore there was no requirement to go over evidence which had previously been submitted.

 Consideration of any late items as follows: